9ostrd/9ostrd.github.io/_posts/2018-12-14-tinyos-vm-installation.md

 $ whereis motelist motelist-z1
 ```

+In order to program motes you will need to access the serial ports.
+Joining the group  that grants this privilege can grant you this access.
+The Linux command gpasswd  administer the /etc/group file and dialout is the group that owns the serial ports,  so the following command will add you to this group.
+Run:

+sudo gpasswd -a <your-user> dialout

+This change only takes effect when log out from Ubuntu and log in again.

 # Compiling the first TinyOS Program

 To check if the installation succeeded we have to open a new terminal and execute the following commands: